Cinema and Film Festivals in Quebec: Scene, Venues, and Events

 Barista's Tip

-Before a movie screening, a strong espresso or filter coffee will put you in the best frame of mind to fully appreciate the film.
+Before a movie screening, a strong espresso or drip coffee will put you in the best mindset to fully appreciate the film.
 The caffeine alert sharpens concentration and extends the attention span.
 At Carrera Café, we also practice our own form of sensory storytelling: each espresso tells a story in a single cup.

 Documentary